 Nanami has a brief one when everyone in the school sees the tape featuring her and her boyfriend having sex during the school festival.
 The poor girl, usually the Only Sane Man, is reduced to a sobbing wreck on the floor.

 Kaede in SHUFFLE! has one after her mother dies and another after Rin starts dating Asa.

 Usagi in Tail of the Moonafter the destruction of her home and the presumed death of her husband.

 Ichigo Kurosaki has a brief one after his friends are almost killed by Yammy and he was unable to save them because of his inner psycho.
 After visiting Orihime in the hospital, Ichigo basically shuts down internally because of his failure.
 Then Rukia kicks him in the head and forces him to handle his problems rather than freaking out about them, even bringing him to Orihime's presence so he can talk to her about it.

-Orihime barely manages to get out of an epic one that hit her in full force after she and Ishida witness Ichigo, the first person she has loved since her brother died, being nearly killed by Ulquiorra...only to witness Ichigo turn into that.
+Orihime barely manages to get out of an epic one that hit her in full force after she and Ishida witness Ichigo, the first person she has loved since her brother died, being nearly killed (or actually killed, depending on your interpretation) by Ulquiorra...only to witness Ichigo turn into that.

 In the fourth movie, Ichigo suffers another massive BSOD after Kokuto kills not only several of his friends, but also his little sister Yuzu.
 And then taunts him with the little girl's lifeless body.
 And then Orihime attempts to heal/revive Yuzu, but not even her powers can bring her back.